shinedark/remastered/README.md

 # remastered

-a app for the album promotion
+a app for the album promotion # remastered